 |Contributors: Niall Lucey, John McCarthy, David Ross, Dan O'Sullivan|

 On Friday Morning you can make your way to Cork Airport etc. from Gougane Barra.
 This journey is not included in the price, but we can advise on timetables, cost etc. The Bus Eireann bus journey to Cork takes about two hours, but a local bus service can get a group to the airport in one hour and thirty minutes at a reasonable rate.

 NOTES: • Groups of 8-12 people will be accommodated.
 If bookings are less than five persons, the week will be cancelled at least 6 weeks before departure.

 • The level of fitness among a group can vary.
+The distance to walk each day varies from 14 to 22 kms.
 We do not insist that the ENTIRE route needs to be walked.
 Each day we will aim to walk at least two thirds of the prescribed route.
 A bus can be hired if we do not complete the walk.
 There may be a nominal extra charge for this.

 Single rooms are available and incur a total extra supplement of €120 for the week.

 LISTEN to Manchán Magan on a Newstalk programme where he is just back from walking the Sheep's Head way...